 Circumstances where it is reasonable to stay in one neighbourhood or locality for longer than 14 days are where further movement is prevented by causes outside the reasonable control of the boater.

-Examples include temporary mechanical breakdown preventing cruising until repairs are complete, emergency navigation stoppage, impassable ice or serious illness (for which medical evidence may be required).
+Examples are temporary mechanical breakdown preventing cruising, emergency navigation stoppage, serious illness (for which medical evidence may be required) etc.

-Such reasons should be made known immediately to local BW enforcement staff with a request to authorise a longer stay at the mooring site or nearby.
+Such reasons should be made known immediately to local BW people with a request to authorise a longer stay at the mooring site or nearby.
 The circumstances will be reviewed regularly and reasonable steps (where possible) must be taken to remedy the cause of the longer stay - eg repairs put in hand where breakdown is the cause.

-Where difficulties persist and the boater is unable to continue the cruise, BW reserves the right to charge mooring fees and to require the boat to be moved away from popular temporary or visitor moorings until the cruise can recommence.
+Where difficulties persist and the boater is unable to continue the journey, BW reserves the right to charge mooring fees and to require the boat to be moved away from popular temporary or visitor moorings.